Guest blog: Stuart Holdsworth, Stroudley Walk through the years

 The Gladstone Statue and the Match Girls strike

 Standing directly in front of Bow Church is a statue of former Prime Minister, William Gladstone.
 The statue was commissioned by Theodore Bryant who was one of the owners of the local Bryant and May match factory.
-He was also an admirer of the former prime minister, and it was his factory that in 1888 would go on to be the location for one of the most famous strikes in the East End.
+He was an admirer of the former prime minister, and it was his factory that in 1888 would go on to be the location for one of the most famous strikes in the East End.
 An event commonly known as the Match Girls Strike.

-So furious, the workers attended the unveiling of the statue with stones and bricks in their pockets.
+Furious, some of the workers attended the unveiling of the statue with stones and bricks in their pockets.
 Later, they surrounded the statue and cried out “we paid for it”, with one gruesome story claiming that the workers went on to cut their arms and let their blood trickle on the marble.

 These great stories of activism and empowerment have provided the foundations of Bromley-by-Bow and its people today.
 Muse and Poplar HARCA’s Stroudley Walk is set to drive forward the next, exciting chapter in the area’s journey, whilst honouring the area’s rich history.